 Everyday hundreds of thousands of facial characteristics are being recorded, analysed and stored by CCTV systems in order to track known individuals.
 We are a nation that has become very familiar with using facial recognition in our day to day lives, such as opening our phones, laptops and even front doors.

-Applications such as e-gates at passport control and boarding pass validation at airports, have demonstrated that the technology can be applied in mass transit and assist with identification of individuals and control of restricted areas.
+Applications such as e-gates at passport control and boarding pass validation at airports, have demonstrated that the technology can be applied in mass transit and assist with identification of individuals and develop systems that can control of restricted areas.
 Triangulation of mobile phones is used to track and identify criminals going about their work, and sensors and autonomous devices can be used to trigger events and responses.

-The problem with racism and violence at sporting events, is that minorities still feel its acceptable to act the way they do because they believe they can “hide in the clear”.
-With technology becoming the enabler in all aspect of our lives, including leisure activities, down to the clubs, leagues and governing bodies to do the right thing and make the “Zero Tolerance” message a Zero-sum game, with the help of technology.
+The problem with racism and violence at sporting events, is that a vocal minority still feel it’s acceptable to act the way they do because they believe they can “hide in the clear”.
+With technology becoming the enabler in all aspect of our lives, including leisure activities, down to the clubs, leagues and governing bodies to do the right thing and make the “Zero Tolerance” message a Zero-sum game, with technology at the heart of the deterrent.